pabloduran016/TOBEDONE/README.md

 ```console
 PATH_TO_FILE.cmd
 ```
-You can even set it as a programmed task using windows tasks programmer or even make a desktop shortcut.
+You can even set it as a programmed todo using windows todos programmer or even make a desktop shortcut.

 ### Linux
 To make an executable in linux you have to create a .sh file and write.